OpenTTD/nml/README.md

 The easiest way to install NML is by using pip: pip3 install nml

-NML uses buildout for packaging / installation.
 In order to install NML from a source checkout run: python setup.py install

 If you want to install the package manually copy 'nmlc' to any directory